Acoustic Guitar Lessons in Omaha, NE

 After your first guitar lesson, you’ll probably walk away feeling energized and maybe a little overwhelmed—in a good way.
 You’ll have a handful of new things to practice and the motivation to keep going.
 What matters most is that you’ve taken the leap.
 Every expert guitarist once had a “first lesson” too, just like you.
 So grab your guitar, trust the process, and get ready—because the best songs of your life are still waiting to be written.

-Meet Your Omaha Guitar Teacher
+Meet Your Acoustic Guitar Teacher

 Hey, I’m Josh—and I’ve been living and breathing guitar for over 15 years.
 From leading country bands to playing in worship teams and writing original songs that now play at the College World Series, music has always been my passion.
 I know what it takes to start from scratch, build confidence, and turn practice into real progress.